kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 enabled.
 {{< /note >}}

-When a cluster operactor specifies the `WaitForFirstConsumer` volume binding mode, it is no longer necessary to restrict provisioning to specific topologies in most situations.
+When a cluster operator specifies the `WaitForFirstConsumer` volume binding mode, it is no longer necessary to restrict provisioning to specific topologies in most situations.
 However, if still required, `allowedTopologies` can be specified.